 The Xbox Live app is quite powerful, but many might not know of some of the cool features it has brought to Windows 10.
 For years when folks feel the need to record their gameplay and whatever that is on their computer screen, they are forced to download third-party x86 software.

-That’s not an issue seeing as many third-party programs for recording gameplay and the computer screen delivers a solid experience.
+That’s not an issue seeing as many third-party programs for recording gameplay and the computer screen deliver a solid experience.
 To be truthful, some are better than what the Xbox Live app has to offer.

 Microsoft calls this feature, Game DVR.
 To activate it, the user must launch the Game Bar, which can only initiate when the Xbox Live app is active.
 The user can visit the Settings area to decide if the Game Bar comes up automatically when a game begins, or manually via simple keyboard combinations.